 Missing in Action: The Sister Lines That Left Us Gasping for Air and Deals

-It's 2008.
-I've just left Urban Outfitters, posing as a model-off-duty in my Marc by Marc Jacobs scarf (which I saved every coin for), unraveling my earbuds to blast Vampire Weekend while thumbing through a glossy Teen Vogue.
+It's 2007.
+I've just left browsing urban Outfitters and now sitting at starbucks drinking something i saw mary-kate carry around soho, unraveling my earbuds to blast Vampire Weekend (or M.I.A?), while thumbing through a glossy Teen Vogue.
 Inside?
-Editorial gold: Marc by Marc Jacobs, D&G, DKNY, BCBG Max Azria, and Elizabeth and James.
+Editorial gold: Marc by Marc Jacobs, D&G, DKNY, BCBG, and Elizabeth and James.
 Mostly sister lines to the big names, yes.
 But they were ours.
-Teenvogue made us believe these brands were not just accessible—they were essential.
+Publications such as Teen Vogue, Lucky, and Nylon made us believe these brands were not just accessible—they were essential.
 And then... they disappeared.
 And no, I'm still not over it.
+Lets get into the brands that came, Conquered and left us on read.

 (Launched 2001 – Folded into main line 2015)

 The original cool-girl gateway drug.
 With playful prints, suede crossbody bags, quirky charm bracelets, and slogan tees, Marc by Marc was the starter pack for every stylish high schooler who dreamt of sitting front row at NYFW someday.
 Teen Vogue pushed it like gospel.
 Buyers loved its price point.
-Fashion fans still troll Depop looking for that military jacket or logo pouch.
-When it folded into the main Marc Jacobs line in 2015, it left an accessory-sized hole in our hearts.
+Fashion fans still troll eBay looking for that military jacket or standard supply tote bag.
+When it folded into the main Marc Jacobs line in 2015, it left an accessory-sized hole in our hearts. i haven’t recovered from this one and probably will never.

 D&G (Dolce & Gabbana)